Sãkatani Alliance by Silvae

 Co-Founder

-She wants to uplift and aid structures, so that the guardians of the forest can shine, bloom, prosper and live in the forests, with dignity and possibilities.
+She wants to facilitate, uplift and aid structures, so that the guardians of the forest can shine, bloom, prosper and live in the forests, with dignity and possibilities.
 In harmony with nature and within their communities.
 In safe territories that can live for generations.

 Haux Haux